ENTERTAINMENT & SPORTS LITIGATION

 Larry Holmes adv.
 Schlessinger, et al. – Mel defended former heavyweight champion Larry Holmes in a trial in the United States District Court for the Central District of California over breach of contract claims brought by boxing promoters.
 The case resulted in a directed verdict in favor of Mr. Holmes.

 Landmark Event Staffing Services adv.
-Contemporary Services Corporation – Mel represented an event staffing and security company in a trade secrets/unlawful competition case filed by CSC, the largest company in the industry.
-Mel obtained summary judgement on behalf of his clients on all of CSC's claims.
+Contemporary Services Corporation – Mel represents an event staffing and security company in a trade secrets/unlawful competition case filed by CSC, the largest company in the industry.

 Bennett Productions, Inc. adv.
 Victoria Vogel – Mel represented the production company behind the high definition television program, Bikini Destinations, as well as its principals against a model who claimed an interest in the profits of the show.